choonkeat/attache/README.md

 > POST /backup
 > paths=image1.jpg%0Aprefix2%2Fimage2.jpg%0Aimage3.jpg
 > ```

+This feature might be known as `promote` in other file upload solutions. `attache` allows client app to `backup` uploaded images to another bucket for longer term storage.

 Copying 1 or more files from the default remote storage to the backup remote storage (backup) can be done via a http `POST` request to `/backup`, with a `paths` parameter in the request body.